top of page

 1. Market Research and Business Plan

-Before you start your mobile IV hydration business, it's crucial to understand the market landscape.
+Before starting your mobile IV hydration clinic, it's crucial to understand the market landscape.
 Conduct both primary and secondary market research to gather information about your target customers, the demand for IV hydration services, and the competitive landscape within your area.
-Use this information to identify market opportunities and gaps.
-Based on your findings, create a comprehensive business plan that includes your vision and mission statement, financial projections, marketing strategies, and operational plan.

 2. Legal Requirements and Registrations